 Even from the time of Noah's flood in GENESIS 6 through to the book of MALACHI GOD often speaks of HIS covenant with man.
 In nearly every book, on nearly three hundred different occasions, is this pledge of GOD spoken of.
 To the Jew, that collection of scriptures is for the most part their entire Bible, but to the Christian it represents only the Old Testament, the Old Covenant.

 The writings of Yeshua's (Jesus') disciples are therefore referred to as the New Testament, the New Covenant.
-There is no place in the Bible which specifically tells us that the former portion is the Old Testament while the latter section is the New Testament, but that is how they have been almost universally presented since the fourth century.
-Here we will generally refer to the Old Testament as either the Hebrew or Jewish Bible and then the New Testament as the Christian Scriptures.
+There is no place in the Bible which specifically tells us that the former portion is the Old Testament while the latter section is the New Testament, but that is how they have been almost universally presented since sometime after the fourth century.
+Here in this Study we will generally refer to the Old Testament as either the Hebrew or Jewish Bible and then the New Testament as the Christian Scriptures.